Daher al-Umar: Control of Acre and Haifa

-Zahir consolidated his authority over the port of Acre in a drawn-out process starting in the 1730s.
-Joudah views Zahir's moves as "inevitable", considering he already controlled Acre's fertile countryside and needed "an outlet to the sea" and was motivated by "potential profits".
-Zahir had commercial dealings with the French merchants of the city through his Acre-based partner, the Melkite merchant Yusuf al-Qassis.
-His first contact with the merchants came in 1731 when he arranged the settlement of debts owed to them by his brother Sa'd.
-Control of Acre would greatly improve his business potential, and the peace with Damascus under As'ad Pasha enabled Zahir to focus his military resources against the city.
+Daher consolidated control over the port of Acre in a drawn-out process starting in the 1730s.
+Joudah views Daher's moves as "inevitable" and motivated by "potential profits", considering he already controlled the agricultural output of Acre's countryside and needed "an outlet to the sea".
+Control of Acre would greatly improve his business potential, and peace with Damascus enabled Daher to focus his military resources against the port.

-In 1743, Zahir had his cousin Muhammad arrested and executed to remove him as a rival for influence in Acre.
-That year, Zahir had requested the iltizam of Acre from Ibrahim Pasha, who, wary of Zahir's growing power in the province, rejected the request.
-Zahir took Acre by force, probably in 1744, and killed its multazim.
-After mobilizing its ulema (Muslim scholars) and qadi (Islamic head judge) to petition the sultan on his behalf, in July 1746, Zahir was formally appointed the multazim of Acre.
-In the first few years following his takeover of Acre, Zahir resided in Deir Hanna.
-He began fortifying Acre by building a wall around it in 1750.
-He built other fortifications and public buildings in Acre and promoted immigration to the city, which became his new headquarters.
-Afterward, Zahir confiscated five villages in Sahil Akka (the coastal plain of Acre), Julis, Mazra'a, Makr, Judayda, and Sumayriyya, as personal estates, which he also developed.
+In 1743, Daher executed his cousin Muhammad to remove him as a rival for influence in Acre.
+That year, Daher's request for Acre's iltizam was rejected by Ibrahim Pasha, who was wary of Daher's growing power.
+Daher took Acre by force, probably in 1744, and killed its multazim.
+After mobilizing its ulema (Muslim scholars) and qadi (judge) to petition the sultan on his behalf, in July 1746, Daher was formally appointed the multazim of Acre.
+After completing Acre's walls and other public works, Daher made it his headquarters around 1750, relocating there from Deir Hanna.
+Afterward, Daher confiscated five nearby villages, Julis, Mazra'a, Makr, Judayda, and Sumayriyya, as personal estates, which he also developed.
 He installed water mills on the Na'aman River south of Acre and the Ga'aton River north of the city, both part of the 16th-century waqf (endowment) of Sinan Pasha to which he paid a fixed amount yearly.